Home | Browse Topics | Government & legal system | Activism | The status of te Tiriti and rights under it

 Because the Tribunal is a permanent commission of inquiry, not a court of law, it can also consider claims relating to government legislation, policy, or practices, and this may be helpful in the context of activism.

 The Tribunal is, however, prevented from looking at a Bill (a proposed law) that’s going through parliament unless the Bill is referred to it by the House of Representatives or a government Minister.
-Therefore, the Tribunal isn’t a pathway for advocating against a piece of legislation that’s making its way through parliament.
+In other words, the Tribunal isn’t a pathway for advocating against a piece of legislation that’s making its way through parliament.

 Various laws also refer to the Treaty of Waitangi or its principles, such as the Conservation Act 1987 (section 4), which require decision-makers to give effect to Treaty principles when they’re interpreting or administering the Act.
 Activists can challenge authorities in court to uphold these legal obligations.